-According to Swiss law, all companies are required to pay federal income taxes on their global income.
+According to Switzerland law, all companies are required to pay federal income taxes on their global income.
 The Swiss state runs two main types of tax system at two levels: the Federal and cantonal level.
-But the rate differs depending on canton under consideration.
+But the rate differs per canton.

 The combined tax average is between 12 and 25% based on the company location.
 For example, companies located in Canton of Luzern pay about 12% while those in Canton of Zug pay 14.6%.

 The tax privileges of cantonal status companies